What is a Job Description?

 With the exception of a few jobs that are done purely in isolation, most jobs require that people work in teams and collaborate with others in the organisation.
 Yet, these responsibilities are crucial.
 Taking management job descriptions, I see them all too often with one bullet point stating “managing the [insert team name] team”.
 It might have “ensuring the team operates effectively” or some other quality aspect but fundamentally a huge part of the role is squeezed into one bullet point.
 The reality is managing people is a whole set of tasks and behaviours which should be detailed clearly.

-In recruitment the job description provides information that helps both the hiring manager pinpoint the skills they need the new recruit to have whilst also providing information to those applying for the role.
+In recruitment the job description provides information that helps both the hiring manager pinpoint the skills they need the from new recruit whilst also providing information to those applying for the role.
 A job description should give potential employees a good idea of the role they will be doing and what will be expected of them.
-The document therefore needs to be clear and without company, or even industry, specific jargon.

 Many organisations will produce a job description when it comes to recruiting.
 They recognise this need but once the person is in the role the job description gets left untouched.
 This then causes challenges for performance management.
 The job description should clearly show what is expected of the post holder.
 Whilst specific targets and key performance indicators (KPIs) may be held in a separate document, the job description should hold the overall picture of the role.
 This is where it is particularly important that the job description not only holds a list of tasks but also the behaviours required to fulfil the requirements of the role.